scastlara/Article_Downloader/README.md

 and finally it downloads abstracts and epubs (if available at PMC)

 	Requirements:
-		- In order to work properly, the next following folder structure has to be created first:
+		- In order to work properly, the following folder structure has to be created first:

 		Article_analysis/